morgenliao/tongue/StoryBoard/SB_0106_lesson06.md

 Teacher: Yes.
 We are Earth Guardians; the ocean is a part of the Earth.
 We are going to protect it
 Teacher: Jake, I think the ocean needs our help.Can you help the ocean?
 S:yes
-Teacher: Follow me and say We are Earth Guardians,, the ocean is a part of the Earth.
+Teacher: Follow me and say We are Earth Guardians, the ocean is a part of the Earth.
 We are going to protect it.let’s go help the ocean.I can help the ocean
 S:…..(老师引导学生回答)
 Tom: Now Earth Guardians，let’s go